DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 --filter-planes 0 1
 ```
 - *channel-map*: valid channel map is needed to extract readout units and planes.
 Defaults to `PD2HDChannelMap`.
+- *n-loops*: the application allows to replay the data multiple times by shifting the TP times.
+If `-1` is used, the replay will continue indefinitely (until the user stops the run).
 - *config*: this is a path to OKS (.data.xml) file that containts default `tpreplay` session.
 Can be left to use the default.
 - *path*: this is a path that will be created locally to store the modified configurations.
 By default set to `tpreplay-run`.
+- *mem-limit*: a limit on max allowed memory usage (in GBs) of this script to protect the server.
+Default is 25 GBs.
 - *verbose*: to enable debugging messages.

 #### Generating custom configuration